rfong/rflog/_posts/2021-06-15-ultralight-web.md

 ## JSON as static CMS storage

 Similarly, I have avoided countless heavyweight frontend frameworks for personal websites by writing ultra lightweight templates and [populating](https://github.com/ptsd-resources/ptsd-resources.github.io/blob/master/assets/index.js) them with the contents of JSON files.
-All of [innerdemons.me](https://innerdemons.me/) is templatized this way.
-I know it's not modern but I love the simplicity.
+All the content on [innerdemons.me](https://innerdemons.me/) and most of the content on my portfolio site is injected this way.
+I know it's obstinately immodern but I love the simplicity.

 ## Browser extension local storage

 Even when I do want to make a web utility with per-user storage and configurability, I frequently fake out by just writing an extension that uses [local storage](https://developer.chrome.com/docs/extensions/reference/storage/).

 - [Replacerator](https://chrome.google.com/webstore/detail/replacerator/gaajhenbcclienfnniphiiambbbninnp) is a generalized, completely user-configurable text replacement tool I made after I got tired of forking Cloud-To-Butt.
-- [Snailman](https://chrome.google.com/webstore/detail/snailman/gnncgbnoacieamgkmommabmpchlfidca?hl=en) is a physical package-tracking extension I made when I had a bunch of exciting packages in the mail for a project.
+- [Snailman](https://chrome.google.com/webstore/detail/snailman/gnncgbnoacieamgkmommabmpchlfidca?hl=en) is a physical package-tracking extension I made when I had a bunch of packages in the mailat one point.
+Great for gifting and eBaying.

 I value [local-first storage](https://www.inkandswitch.com/local-first.html) quite a lot -- not just for privacy reasons but largely for convenience, reliability, performance, and freedom from constantly being tethered to a network while doing mundane things that aren't functionally predicated on having a network connection.